wp-plugins/wp-scss/readme.txt

 == Frequently Asked Questions ==

+= Can I use a child theme? =

+Yes, absolutely.
+Make sure you define your directories relative to your child theme and that your child theme is active.
+Otherwise you'll see an error regarding missing directories.

 = How do I @import subfiles =

 You can import other scss files into parent files and compile them into a single css file.
 To do this, use @import as normal in your scss file.
 All imported file names *must* start with an underscore.
 Otherwise they will be compiled into their own css file.